ducmeit1/vault-agent-tutorial/README.md

 #### Vault

-- [Installing document](https://learn.hashicorp.com/tutorials/vault/getting-started-install) (Quick start with MacOS by run Homebrew with: `brew install vault`)
+- [Installing document](https://learn.hashicorp.com/tutorials/vault/getting-started-install) (Quickstart with MacOS by run Homebrew with: `brew install vault`)

 - Verifying the installing with: `vault` at the Terminal.